nhisamoto/phresh-n-clean/README.md

    The [**Application Installation**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#application-installation) section will walk you through installing your applications

-   The [**Tasty Treats**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#tasty-treats) section will tell you what your forked files do.
+   The [**Tasty Treats**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#tasty-treats) section will tell you some of our Liferay team members' top picks for applications and extensions.

 </br>
 </br>